 The Communications Office can help you create a website for your event, for conference registration, information or a call for papers.

 The Communications Office can facilitate media placement as part of a publicity plan for your event, if this is included in your budget.
 Call us to discuss details to determine if advertising is right for your event.

-Whether you need an updated portrait, or photography for an event, the Communications Office can assist.
-Contact Nicholas Vasi, email@example.com determine how we can best provide photography for your event.
+If you need photography for an event the Communications Office may be able to assist.
+Contact Nicholas Vasi, email@example.com determine how we can best provide for your event.

 - I-Hotel, located at Research Park